-Alloyed is a world leader in producing digital metal components.
-We are a young venture-funded company of around 150 world-class metallurgists, mechanical engineers, technicians, and software developers.
-The additive components division is growing rapidly in response to high demand from customers including Boeing, Anglo American, and Rolls-Royce.
+Alloyed is a world leader at producing digital metal components.
+We are a young venture-funded company of around 200 world-class metallurgists, mechanical engineers, technicians, and software developers.
+The company’s additive components division is growing rapidly in response to high demand from customers including Boeing, Anglo American, and Rolls Royce.

-As an apprentice, you will learn every stage of the manufacturing process — from component production through to heat treatment, machining, surface treatments, and metrology.
-You’ll produce complex components only possible through 3D printing for major customers in aerospace, automotive, and electronics (e.g. high-end sports cars, VR headsets, aerospace engines, and rocket nozzles).
+As an apprentice you will learn every stage of the manufacturing process, from component production through to heat treatment, machining, surface treatments and metrology.
+You will produce complex components which can only be created using 3-d printing for major customers in aerospace, automotive and electronics (this could include high-end sports cars, VR headsets, aerospace engines, rocket nozzles and more).
+As well as the production stages, you will also learn how to maintain and calibrate key equipment and manage stock.
+There will also be opportunities to contribute to continuous improvement (CI) projects to help Alloyed meet the changing demands from engineering teams.

 This is a fantastic opportunity for an enthusiastic, practical-minded individual looking for an apprenticeship and career in engineering to help make a meaningful impact in the cutting-edge field of additive metal components.